-- The visualisation settings are also taken into account in the Show all parts and Show active parts functions as well as for subsequently drawn elements. - The settings for the element type are also taken into account for printing and exports. - The settings in the Show /Hide, Via element type when u can be saved with the drawing.
+- If the visibility of point numbers is activated, then the text size of the point designations can be set. - The visualisation settings are also taken into account in the Show all parts and Show active parts functions as well as for subsequently drawn elements. - The settings for the element type are also taken into account for printing and exports. - The settings in the Show /Hide, Via element type menu can be saved with the drawing.
 Whether the information will be saved with the drawing depends on the settings in the Configuration Editor (ISDConfigEditor.exe), at ... > System settings > Load/Save.